10 must visit places in Kolkata on a trip

 - Timing: 10 AM – 5 PM

-It is the oldest museum in India.
 In special, the art and archaeology divisions are collections of global importance.
-It is an independent organization following the Ministry of Culture, Government of India.
+Indian Museum is an independent organization following the Ministry of Culture, Government of India”.
+The art and archaeology divisions are collections of global importance.

 The objective started to look available in 1808 when the Community was given suitable service by the Government of India in the Chowringhee-Park Street area.